Hong Kong offers 5G carriers free spectrum to cut costs and rollout time

 While the plan will likely incentivize carriers to move faster, actual cost savings for consumers remain a question mark.
 Hong Kong’s Communications Authority says that spectrum costs typically only account for 3 to 4 percent of carriers’ operational expenses and that subscription prices are more heavily influenced by individual data usage and competition within the marketplace.
 However, if the government’s plan works, more carriers will compete to offer 5G services in Hong Kong, driving prices down.

 Carriers in other countries — especially within Europe — have been struggling to afford the high costs of 5G rollouts, which involve spectrum auctions, massive equipment deployments, and the development of new service offerings.
 European carriers are now confronting “drastic cuts” just to afford their 5G rollouts.
-Hong Kong’s solution will cut up-front government revenues, but may also reduce the need for carrier bailouts in the future.
+Hong Kong’s solution will cut up-front government revenues but may also reduce the need for carrier bailouts in the future.